sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 subtitle: Know more about the Origin of some famous Indian Mercantile Surname.
 ---

 “Occupational surnames” reflect the activities or jobs associated with our ancestors.
 These surnames and their frequency vary by region, language and social group within India.
+It all got started with the formation of the Kayastha caste in early medieval times wherein the professionals were drawn from different varnas/castes and crystallized into a caste of scribes.
+Soon these occupational specialization converted into hereditary and thus as the surnames.

 The greatest number of Indian family names were derived from Sanskrit, however few occupational family names also came from Arabic and Persian (Farsi) -Dewan, Majmudar (record keeper), Malik, Shroff, Doshi, Sarkar, and Sood.
 Plus adapted from western world, like Mistry (Portuguese), from mestre ‘master, expert’.

 Most common occupational surnames in India provide an interesting insight into how Indian society has evolved.
 Occupational surnames in India reflect what individuals did for a living in order to earn an income.